elegant-scipy/elegant-scipy/markdown/ch7.markdown

 As I mentioned above, trying to think too hard about the flow of control in this paradigm is a surefire way to experience headaches, nausea, and other side effects.
 An awesome feature of Python is that it abstracts this complexity away, allowing you to focus on the analysis functionality.
-Here's how I think about it: for every processing function that would normally take a list (a collection of data) and transform that list, simply rewrite that function as taking a *stream* and *yielding* the result of every element of that stream:
+Here's how I think about it: for every processing function that would normally take a list (a collection of data) and transform that list, simply rewrite that function as taking a *stream* and *yielding* the result of every element of that stream.

+Here's an example where we add 1 to each element in a list, using a standard data-copying method and a streaming method:

 ```python
 def add1(elem):